PM Narendra Modi inaugurates new Parliament building

 Also read: Modi’s new parliament could see Hindi belt gain, South lose power at the Centre

 Earlier on Sunday, Modi installed a sengol in a special enclosure on the right side of the Speaker’s chair in the Lok Sabha chamber of Parliament.
-A historical sceptre from Tamil Nadu, the government has claimed that the sengol, had been presented to the country’s first Prime Minister Jawaharlal Nehru symbolised the transfer to power from the British government to India.
+A historical sceptre from Tamil Nadu, the government has claimed that the sengol had been presented to the country’s first Prime Minister Jawaharlal Nehru by British Viceroy Louis Mountbatten and symbolised the transfer to power from the British government to India.

-However, one of the documents in a docket shared with journalists to support the claim, was a blog post was based on social media forwards.
+However, one of the documents in a docket shared with journalists to support the claim was a blog post was based on social media forwards.
 The blog post, titled “WhatsApp History”, was written by Tamil writer Jeyamohan.

+The new Parliament building can accommodate 888 members in the Lok Sabha chamber and 300 in the Rajya Sabha chamber.
+For a joint sitting of both the Houses, 1,280 MPs can sit in the Lok Sabha chamber.

+Constructed by Tata Projects Limited, the new building has a constitution hall, a lounge for MPs, a library, multiple committee rooms, among other things.

 Also read: New Parliament building seeks to legitimise Hindutva victory over India’s multicultural past